Susceptible-Infected Epidemics on Evolving Graphs: Upper bound on evoSI

 The process we construct on $G$ has the same law as avoSI.
 Indeed, an infected half-edge can be rewired in C-avoSI if and only if it has not been paired.
 This exactly corresponds to the notion of `unstable' that we used in the construction of avoSI process.
 Hence Lemma \ref{c-avosi=avo} follows. \end{proof}

 From now on we will not distinguish between the C-avoSI and the avoSI since they are equivalent.
 The avoSI process stochastically dominates the evoSI process, as shown in the lemma below.

-\begin{lemma} The final size of infected vertices in avoSI stochastically domonates that in evoSI. \end{lemma}
+\begin{lemma} The final size of infected vertices in avoSI stochastically dominates that in evoSI. \end{lemma}

 We couple the evoSI and avoSI as follows.
 The evoSI is constructed in the same manner as we did in the comparison of evoSI and delSI.
-For readers' convenience we copy the construction here.

-{\bf Construction of evoSI.} We define three set of edges in evoSI at time $t$. {\it Active edges}, denoted by $\mathcal{E}^a_t$, are the edges at time $t$ that connect an infected vertex and a susceptible vertex. {\it Uninfected edges}, denoted by $\mathcal{E}^0_t$, connect two susceptible vertices. {\it Inactive edges}, denoted by $\mathcal{E}^i_t$, have both ends infected.
-Once an edge becomes inactive it remains inactive forever.
-The three sets form a partition of all edges.

-The three set-valued processes just defined are right-continuous pure jump processes.
-At time 0 we randomly choose a vertex $u_0$ to be infected. $\mathcal{E}^a_{0}$ consists of the edges with one endpoint at $u_0$. $\mathcal{E}^0_{0}$ is the collection of all edges in the graph minus the set $\mathcal{E}^a_0$. $\mathcal{E}^i_{0}=\emptyset$.
-We will consider the corresponding sets for delSI, but they will be denoted by $\mathcal{D}_t$ to avoid confusion.
+See Section \ref{sec:evodel}.
+We will use the variables $T_{e,\ell}, R_{e,\ell}, U_{e,\ell}, \ell\geq 1$ (defined at the beginning of Section \ref{sec:evodel}) in the construction of avoSI to couple evoSI and avoSI.